PaulStapel/PaulStapel.github.io/content/Recipes/mongolian-beef.md

 * Cut the beef into strips and mix it with the marinade (add the cornstarch at the end) Let it sit for at least 15 minutes, but preferably a few hours.
 * Cut the vegetables
 * Prepare the sauce in a small bowl, with a separate bowl for the cornstarch slurry
-* Stir fry the beef in a wok, make sure to use a lot of oil.
-Take the beef out of the wok when it starts to turn crispy.
+* If time permits, I suggest you deep fry your beef in vegetable oil.
+This way, the texture will turn out crispy while the beef remains moist.
+Else, you can simply stir fry your mongolian beef instead.
-* Remove some of the oil, and stir fry the veggies.
+* Remove some of the oil and stir fry the veggies.
 * Add in the sauce and the beef, and season to taste.

 ## ENJOY!